About

 I am not a wilderness guru.
 I am not a polar explorer.
 I have no accolades or awards to my name.
 I have no special insight into survival, the human condition, US Antarctic policy, or any other topic.

-Also let’s be real – I flew here.
-I sit in a heated building all day.
-I drink tea and tap away at a computer.
-I go to bed early.
+Also let’s be real – I flew to Antarctica.
+I sat in a heated building most days.
+I drank tea and tapped away at a computer.
+Some days I didn’t change out of pajamas.
+I went to bed early.
 I promise I am NOT the person you want to interview for your extreme adventure podcast.

 Can I use something from your blog (image, text, etc) in my TV show / news report / blog / documentary / podcast?